 Admission may be denied to an otherwise eligible applicant for any reason for which an admitted resident could be involuntarily discharged.
 (4-6-23)

+201. (Reserved)

 202. Acknowledgment Of Conditions Leading To Discharge.

 Upon admission to a Home, each resident will be advised in writing of the conditions under which immediate discharge will occur, as specified in Section 350 of these rules.
 Each resident must acknowledge receipt of this information by signature, and that acknowledgment will be a permanent part of each resident's file.
 (3-23-22)